-- The cost of the new house must not be less than the value of the asset sold, the full amount of capital gain is exempt from income tax.
-But If a part of the capital gain is invested, then only that part will be exempted proportionately (I.e. cost of the new house * capital gain amount /Net consideration) and the balance amount will be taxable.
+- If the cost of the new house is not less than the value of the asset sold, the full amount of capital gain is exempt from income tax.
+But If a part of the capital gain is invested, then only that part will be exempted proportionately (I.e. cost of the new house * capital gain amount /Net consideration) and the balance amount will be taxable @ 20%.

-- If the full amount is not invested to either buy a house or construct it, then it should be kept in the bank under Capital Gains Scheme 1988 account.
-The amount in that account should be utilized for constructing a house or to buy a new house.
+- If the full amount is not invested to buy a house or construct a house then it should be kept in the bank under Capital Gains Account Scheme, 1988.
+The deposit amount in that account should be utilized for the construction of a house or to buy a new house.

-- On the date the assessee is selling the original capital asset, he must not own more than one residential house apart from the new house.
-He must also not buy another house in 2 years or construct a new house from 3 years of buying or constructing the new house.
+- On the date of sale of the original asset, the assessee should not own more than one residential house apart from the new house.
+He should also not buy another house in 2 years or construct a new house in 3 years after such date (apart from the new house).

 The following are the other exemptions allowed on capital gains (short-term or long-term):

-- Section 54D: Exemption is allowed for gain arising from industrial land or building that has been acquired by the government.
-The asset should’ve been used for the industrial purpose for a period of 2 years prior to the acquisition.
-The exemption is allowed only if the gain will be reinvested to acquire land or building for the industrial purpose.
+- Section 54D: Exemption is allowed for capital gain arising from industrial land or building that has been compulsorily acquired by the Government.
+The asset should have been used for the industrial purpose for 2 years immediately before the transfer.
+The exemption is allowed only if the capital gain will be reinvested to acquire land or building for the industrial purpose.

-- Section 54G: Exemption is allowed on the gain arising from the transfer of land or building or a machinery to shift an urban undertaking to a rural area.
-The exemption is allowed provided the gain is reinvested to acquire land, building or machinery in a rural area.
+- Section 54G: Exemption is allowed on the capital gain arising from the transfer of land, building, plant or machinery to shift an industrial undertaking from the urban area to the rural area.
+The exemption is allowed provided the capital gain is reinvested to acquire land, building, plant or machinery in a rural area.

-- Section 54GA: Exemption is allowed on the gain arising from the transfer of land, building or machinery to shift from urban area to Special Economic Zone provided the gain is reinvested to acquire land, building or machinery in the Special Economic Zone.
+- Section 54GA: Exemption is allowed on the capital gain arising from the transfer of land, building, plant or machinery to shift an industrial undertaking from the urban area to Special Economic Zone provided the gain is reinvested to acquire land, building, plant or machinery in the Special Economic Zone.